 As with all the itineraries on our website, these are just examples of what is possible.
 After listening to you, we will plan your obligation free itinerary taking your budget and individual needs into consideration.
 Contact us today to start planning your dream adventure to Africa.

 The best of both worlds!
-Start your adventure in the buzzing Cape Town, South Africa’s beautiful Mother City.
+Start your adventure in buzzing Cape Town, South Africa’s beautiful Mother City.
 Experience the mixture of unique cultures, cuisines and landscapes and gain an understanding why it has been voted favorite city to travel to for several years in a row.
-A quick two hour flight would take you […]
+A quick two hour flight will take you to […]

 This 15 day self drive will start in central Namibia driving over the Gamsberg to the breathtaking landscapes of the Namib Desert and Sossusvlei.
 Spend 3 nights in the adventure capital of Namibia and go searching for Namibia’s famous desert adapted elephants in Damaraland.
 The last few days will be a true African safari in […]

 This 21 night adventure starts on the luxurious Blue Train in Pretoria with a short stay in Cape Town before flying to Windhoek for your Namibian adventure.
 THE NAMIBIA BLUE 21 nights starting on the luxurious Blue Train from Pretoria to Cape Town before flying to Windhoek for your Namibian adventure.21 Nights: Blue Train | Cape Town | Namibia VIEW […]